|Route:||Rio De Janeiro to Rio De Janeiro|

 Day 3: Sunday

-This morning you head to one of the most iconic sights in Brazil - the statue of Christ the Redeemer at the top of Corcovado mountain.
+Early this morning you head to one of the most iconic sights in Brazil - the statue of Christ the Redeemer at the top of Corcovado mountain.
 Accompanied by your local guide you will travel in a private bus to the foot of the mountain and onwards along the scenic route to the top.
-From the base of the statue there is an incredible vista of southern Rio and its beaches, as well as the Sugar Loaf mountain and Guanabara Bay.
+From the base of the statue there is an incredible vista of southern Rio and its beaches, as well as Pão de Açúcar (Sugarloaf Mountain) and Guanabara Bay.
 The clouds can sometimes decide to hide all of this from us at a moment's notice, so take your photos as soon as you have the opportunity!
 You are free to wander around as you wish or you may like to listen to your guide who can tell you more about the history of the statue and the area.
 There is also a restaurant and shop for drinks, snacks and gifts as well as toilet facilities.

-You will be situated in sector 13 , which is at the very end of the sambadrome runway and is slightly set back from the runway.
-The sector does therefore not offer the best close up views of the parade but has the best atmosphere of all the stands, and offers the opportunity for you to collect parts of costumes as some dancers will throw them up in to the stand once they've finished.
-Sector 13 is full of local Cariocas who really support their samba school with lots of singing and dancing.
-It is a wonderful local experience but can get very busy, reminiscent of a noisy football crowd.
-There are no fixed seats but concrete bleachers and people stand up as the samba schools pass by.
+There are no fixed seats in the Sambadrome but concrete bleachers and people often stand up as the samba schools pass by.
 You will travel to the Sambadrome in the early evening by metro and on foot with your local guides.
 It is up to you how long you stay but every year there are a few who make it through to the last parades and get back to the hotel for breakfast at 7am!

 Day 4: Monday

-Watching the parade is one thing but actually taking part in the parade, is a real thrill and an unparalleled experience.
-Yes, it will be hot and sweaty and your feet will ache after an hour or more parading but it will make a talking point for years to come.
-Not many people can say they have actually taken part in a Sambadrome Parade.
-You will be a part of one of the ground wings or alas, parading behind the massive floats that make up the parade.
-Each school has between 65 and 80 minutes to parade and each ala/wing passes through the Sambadrome in about 30-40 minutes, it is exhausting but unforgettable!
-The alas provide a massive display of colour and movement, each school has about 25 alas – each one tells a part of the overall story/ theme of the Samba School.
-The alas get judged for their stamina throughout their parade, the singing of the whole parade, being able to Samba is not necessary – there is a kind of jumping, bouncing way that people parade to overall create the whole feeling of strength and happiness.
-You will be 1 of the approx 4,000 paraders in a school, each and every person must put their utmost energy into their performance for the School.
+Watching the parade is one thing but actually taking part in the parade is a real thrill and an unparalleled experience.
+You will be a part of one of the ground wings or alas, parading between the massive floats that make up the parade.
+Each school has between 65 and 80 minutes to parade and each ala/wing passes through the Sambadrome in about 30-40 minutes - it is exhausting but unforgettable!
+The alas provide a massive display of colour and movement - each school has about 25 alas and each one tells a part of the overall story/ theme of the Samba school.
+The alas get judged for their stamina throughout their parade and the singing.
+Being able to samba is not necessary – there is a kind of jumping, bouncing way that people parade to overall create the whole feeling of strength and happiness.
+You will be one of the approx 4,000 paraders in a school and each and every person must put their utmost energy into their performance for the school.
 This is the most important event of the year for Cariocas (the people from Rio) and you will be playing a part on the biggest stage in the world!
 It is an amazing once in a lifetime experience you will never forget.

 Your costume will be delivered to the hotel ready for the parade, and is yours to keep!
-You will then be accompanied by a guide to the starting point.
-You will need to meet your ala and school about 2 hours before the parade time (the first school will meet at 19.00 and the last at 01.00 approx).
-The parade lasts about 1 hour.
-Please note that Metro tickets are included but if you should wish to enter the Sambadrome as a spectator you will need to buy a separate ticket.
+You will be joining the Vila Isabel samba school who is the first to parade on Monday.
+The meeting time will be around 19:00 hrs and the starting time is 21:00 hrs.
+The actual parade lasts about 1 hour.
+You will be accompanied by a guide to the starting point.
+Please note that Metro tickets are included but entry into the Sambadrome is not included.
+If you should wish to enter the Sambadrome as a spectator then you will need to buy a separate ticket.

 Day 5: Tuesday